 What is Sulbutiamine?

-Sulbutiamine is a man-made molecule that is a derivative of thiamine (vitamin B1).
-It can cross the blood brain barrier (BBB) faster than the natural vitamin B1 structure, which allows it to effectively and rapidly raise thiamine levels in the brain.(1) Sulbutiamine is similar to thiamine and shown potential as a treatment for beriberi, which is a disease caused by a vitamin B1 deficiency.
+Sulbutiamine is a synthetic derivative of thiamine (vitamin B1) that functions as a nootropic compound, which crosses the blood brain barrier (BBB) faster than natural vitamin B1, allowing it to effectively and rapidly raise thiamine levels in the brain for enhanced cognitive function.(1) Sulbutiamine is similar to thiamine and shown potential as a treatment for beriberi, which is a disease caused by a vitamin B1 deficiency.

 Other well-known names for sulbutiamine include bisibutiamine, bisibutiaminum, o-isobutyrylthiamine, sulbutiamina, and sulbutiaminum.